Silkway-Global/Back-end/README.md

 ## 📝 Notes

-- The `version` attribute in `docker-compose.yaml` is obsolete and can be removed to avoid warnings.
+- The `version` attribute in `docker-compose.yaml` is obsolete and can be removed or changed to avoid warnings.